XHRED-FM

 XHRED-FM is a radio station on 88.1 FM in Mexico City.
-XHRED-FM is owned by Grupo Radio Centro and broadcasts a combined format of news/talk and English classic hits known as Universal (formerly Universal Stereo, the format's name between 1991 and 2014).
-XHRED-FM also broadcasts via the HD Radio over-the-air broadcast service for compatible home and car stereos.
-The transmitter is located atop a tower in La Mesa/Villa Alpina site at the outskirts west of Mexico City.
+XHRED-FM is owned by Grupo Radio Centro and broadcasts a combined format of news/talk and English classic hits known as Universal.
+The transmitter is located atop a tower in the La Mesa/Villa Alpina site in Naucalpan, at the outskirts west of Mexico City.

 History

 Radio Red

 Radio Central de México, S.A., the operator and concessionaire of XERED-AM, first received a concession to operate an FM radio station in Mexico City in 1972.
 XHRED-FM then launched in 1976 picking up a format previously heard on 1560 AM: "Radio VIP" with a mix of programming and music primarily in English.
 Further, in the 1980s, Spanish-language newscasts were added with the title Monitor, airing simultaneously with sister station XERED-AM.
-For some time in the early 1990s, the station's callsign was changed to XHVIP-FM in reference to its then-name.
+In 1991, the station's callsign was changed to XHVIP-FM in reference to its then-name.
+In 1993, the station dropped the Radio VIP name and branded itself simply as "88.1"; by the beginning of 1994, its callsign had been changed back to XHRED-FM.

-In 1995, Radiodifusión Red—which, by this point, had grown to include XERED-AM, XHRED-FM, and XHRCA-FM 91.3 in Mexico City, as well as Radio Red repeaters in Guadalajara and Monterrey (XEDKR-AM 700 and XESTN-AM 1540)—was sold off to Grupo Radio Centro.
-At this time 88.1 finally adopted the "Radio Red FM" name.
+On November 29, 1994, Radiodifusión Red—which, by this point, had grown to include XERED-AM, XHRED-FM, and XHRCA-FM 91.3 in Mexico City, as well as Radio Red repeaters in Guadalajara and Monterrey (XEDKR-AM 700 and XESTN-AM 1540)—was announced to be sold off to Grupo Radio Centro, with the latter beginning to operate the stations in May 1995 and the sale being completed in January 1996.
+In January 1995, 88.1 finally adopted the "Radio Red FM" name.
 The station continued to air the Monitor newscasts, now produced by Gutiérrez Vivó's company Infored, alongside contemporary music in English and a nightly program focused on jazz, which ended in 2001.
 For media concentration reasons, Radio Centro sold two stations (1320 AM, which became XENET-AM, and 1560 AM, which became XEINFO-AM) to Infored in 1998, with the stations being relaunched in 2000.
-Later in the decade, Grupo Radio Centro and "Monitor" newscast producer Infored subsequently had a falling out, which resulted in the end of the Monitor newscasts on Radio Red after 30 years in 2004.
+In 2004, Grupo Radio Centro and "Monitor" newscast producer Infored parted ways after a lengthy dispute that ended in a legal resolution in favor of Infored, which resulted in the end of the Monitor newscasts on Radio Red after 30 years.
 Radio Centro responded by increasing XHRED-FM's effective radiated power to 95 kW and expanding its own in-house and self-produced news offerings.
 In April 2013, the station dropped the "Radio" prefix from its name and was known simply as "Red FM".